ernesrocker/logstash-input-elastic_jdbc/README.md

        sort: [{"last_update"=>{:order=>"asc"}}]
       }
    ```
-   **Note:** If you insert a ranking attribute within the query, we always overwrite it with the ranking values shown above.
+   **Note:** If you insert a sort statement inside the query, we always overwrite it with the sort statement value that shown above.

 ### 1. Plugin Developement and Testing